ajcampbell1333/PDFPasswordOverlay/README.md

 - Verify the Docker server URL is correct and accessible
 - Check browser console for CORS or authentication errors
 - Ensure the password matches between client and server
+- **If you see "Failed to load PDF" or worker errors**: Make sure you copied the PDF.js worker file (see Installation step 2)

 ### Clear Browser Cache
 After deployment, users may need to clear their cache: